 Which life insurance company offers the most life insurance cover for £10 per month?

-We would recommend that you speak to an independent life insurance specialist* as they have access to the whole of the market and will be able to run the comparison quotes on your behalf and provide you with advice as to which company is best and why as well as discuss other personal insurance that you may wish to incorporate such as critical illness cover.
+We would recommend that you speak to an independent life insurance specialist* as they have access to the whole of the market and will be able to run the comparison quotes on your behalf and provide you with advice as to which company is best and why to give you peace of mind.
+They can also discuss other personal insurance that you may wish to incorporate such as critical illness cover.

 Additionally, if you contact the insurance specialist via the link above, you will qualify for up to £100 cashback when you take out a policy.
 Simply click on the link and complete the short form to get a callback at a time that suits you, with no obligation to take things further.